 Data ranging from the 2018 Journal of Financial Planning study to the reports by Dalbar reinforce what investment advisors have been telling us all along.
 Check your emotions at the door before making any financial decisions, much less major ones involving thousands of dollars in assets.

-Form an investing strategy based on your own unique goals and needs.
-Then automate it to continue operating regardless of the herd mentality of the moment.
+Form an investing strategy based on your own unique financial goals and needs.
+Then automate it to continue operating regardless of the herd mentality and investor sentiment of the moment.

 You are being referred to SoFi Wealth, LLC’s website (“SoFi Invest”) by Money Crashers, LLC, a solicitor of SoFi Invest (“Solicitor”).
 The Solicitor that is directing you to this webpage will receive compensation from SoFi Invest if you enter into an advisory relationship or into a paying subscription for advisory services.
 Compensation to the Solicitor may be up to $500.
 You will not be charged any fee or incur any additional costs for being referred to SoFi Invest by the Solicitor.
 The Solicitor may promote and/or may advertise SoFi Invest’s investment adviser services and may offer independent analysis and reviews of SoFi Invest’s services.
 SoFi Invest and the Solicitor are not under common ownership or otherwise related entities.Additional information about SoFi Invest is contained in its Form ADV Part 2A available here.